 - Chinatown Murders Game Tour

 This is run by Tribe, an award-winning tour operator that is also listing this Tour experience exclusively on the Klook platform.
+Which means you can only book it via Klook!
+Hurry as I heard that weekend slots sell out fast!

 - Trishaw Uncle Guided Tours